 Treatment for lupus

-If you have lupus, it’s crucial to protect your skin from the sun.
+For people with lupus, it’s crucial to protect your skin from the sun.
 “All forms of lupus tend to be sun-sensitive, so really strict sun protection is very important,” said Arthur.